meerk40t/svgelements/README.md

     >>> Point(100,100) * (Matrix("scale(2)") * Matrix("Translate(40,40)"))
     Point(240,240)

-Do note that the order of operations for matricies matters:
+Do note that the order of operations for matrices matters:

     >>> Point(100,100) * (Matrix("Translate(40,40)") * Matrix("scale(2)"))
     Point(280,280)